Text consolidated by Valsts valodas centrs (State

 property tax rebates laid down in this Law.

-(21) The contract for the settlement of estimated
+(21) The contract for the settlement of the

-wage costs is an agreement concluded between a zone capital
+estimated wage costs is an agreement concluded between a zone

-company and a zone authority for the settlement of estimated wage
+capital company and a zone authority for the settlement of the

-costs in a special economic zone.
-At least the following
+estimated wage costs in a special economic zone.
+At least the

 1) the name of the investment project;